felipebelinassi/meeting-room-reservations-api/README.md

 ## About
 The proposal of this API is to serve coworking offices to allow the reservation of their meeting rooms.
 It allows an user to:
 * Registrate into the coworking database
+  - Block duplicated username or duplicated email in the database
 * Login
+* List all rooms of the coworking space
 * Search for available rooms for a given timespan
-* List all rooms of the coworking space
 * View meeting schedule from himself or from a specific room
 * Book a meeting room for a given timespan
   - Block user from creating past meetings or meetings with invalid time range